smagellan/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4-1.png)

 Interesting to see, for WeekDays there is a splash at "5:00".
-WeekEnds have no such splash.
+WeekEnds have no the splash.